-As simple as it may seem, there is a right and wrong way to enter your full name on the SF-86.
+As simple as it seems, there is a right and a wrong way to enter your full name on the SF-86 questionnaire.
 If your name contains initials, use them and enter “I/O” after the initials.
 If you have no middle name, you must enter “NMN.”
-If your middle name is an initial only, provide a comment to explain that.
+If you have an initial only as your middle name, provide a comment explaining that fact.

 3. Entering place of birth incorrectly